mmdavid/Driverchallenge_Solution/readme.md

 python parser.py -i data/coding_challenge_data_set.txt
 To visualize the results and create a png: python graph.py -i graph.txt
-You must run parser.py BEFORE graph.py.
+You must run parser.py BEFORE graph.py, and all the output will be saved in a folder called "results"

 ####There are 3 scripts
 - functions.py: containing all the functions needed